PhotoshopGuides/PhotoshopGuides.github.io/docs/File Handling.md

 **1. Image Previews**

 Image previews are a thumbnail version of your file.
-They are useful when you’re browsing through folders in finder/explorer, but they also slow you down every time you save.
+They are useful when browsing through folders in Finder/explorer, but they also slow you down every time you save.
 Go ahead and set it to Never Save.

     Preferences -> File Handling -> Set "Image Previews" To -> Never Save